intel/intel-extension-for-transformers/docs/weightonlyquant.md

 gen_text = tokenizer.batch_decode(gen_ids, skip_special_tokens=True)
 print(gen_text)
 ```
 `load_in_4bit` and `load_in_8bit` both support on CPU and CUDA GPU device.
-If device set to use GPU, the BitsAndBytesConfig will be used, if the device set to use CPU, the WeightOnlyQuantConfig will be used.
+If device set to use GPU, the BitsAndBytesConfig will be used, if the device set to use CPU, the RtnConfig will be used.
 ```bash
 from intel_extension_for_transformers.transformers import AutoModelForCausalLM woq_model = AutoModelForCausalLM.from_pretrained(